Frequently Asked Questions

-Do you have records on all the internal features?
-Are you sure you can replace them?
+Do you have records of the internal features?

-Some are in use now in the Transitional Cathedral such as the Bishops chair (Cathedra), the eagle Lectern and the altar frontals.
+Some of the retrieved items are being used in the Transitional Cathedral, such as the Bishops chair (Cathedra), the eagle Lectern and the altar frontals.

 What couldn’t be salvaged?

-The congregational chairs remain in the Cathedral.
-Many have been damaged, but drone footage shows that some are still intact.
+The congregational chairs are still in the Cathedral.
+Many have been damaged, but some are intact.